 The letters were sent to notify property owners that their vending machines were a violation of the ordinance.
 Official cease-and-desist orders would give owners another 30 days to comply, followed by the city's filing a civil suit, Schreiber said.

 "This was not an attempt to grab pitchforks and go after anyone," he told a gathering crowd shortly after the meeting.
-"We're happy to work with you."

 Council President Carol Hill-Evans said the public had many opportunities to comment on the zoning ordinance when it was being proposed.